Topend Sports Logo

 Natalia Partyka (Paralympics 2000-2016, Olympics 2008-2020)

 Natalia Partyka is a table tennis player from Poland, born without a right hand.
 She has had success at the Olympic Games, reaching the last 32 of the London 2012 Olympic women's table tennis.
 Her stellar Paralympic career spans 2000 to 2016.
 At her first appearance in 2000 was at age 11, becoming the world's youngest ever Paralympian.
-From 2004 to 2016, she won gold in the women's singles C10 event.
-She is competing in the same event in Tokyo 2020.
+From 2004 to 2016, she won gold in the women's singles C10 event (and bronze in 2020).

 Oscar Pistorius (Paralympics 2004-2012, Olympics 2012)